A Double-station Access Protocol for Optical Wireless Scattering Communication Networks: Double Station CSMA Protocol with Multiple Backoff Mechanism

 \item[1e)] Randomly choose an integer from $[0,W_{i,j}-1]$ for $T_{i,j}$ as its initial backoff value, and restarts the backoff process in a DIFS.
 Other time counters also reactive their previous backoff process in a DIFS. \end{itemize} \end{itemize}

-\begin{itemize} \item[2)]Once the destination receives the RTS frame from a certain station with the 2-dimensional index $(i,j)$ of $T_{i,j}$, it obtains the index $(i',j')$ of PTCounter $T_{i',j'}$ according to the partner map, and manages to receive data frames from stations $i$ and $i'$ into the following steps: \begin{itemize} \item[2a)] It broadcasts the PTA frame containing $(i',j')$ to all stations, as shown in Figure \ref{fig:PTA}, and waits for the SAK (superposition acknowledgement) from station $i'$.
+\begin{itemize} \item[2)]Once the destination receives the RTS frame from a certain station with the 2-dimensional index $(i,j)$ of $T_{i,j}$, it obtains the index $(i',j')$ of PTCounter $T_{i',j'}$ according to the indicator matrix $\boldsymbol{\Phi}$, and manages to receive data frames from stations $i$ and $i'$ into the following steps: \begin{itemize} \item[2a)] It broadcasts the PTA frame containing $(i',j')$ to all stations, and waits for the SAK (superposition acknowledgement) from station $i'$.

-\item[2b)] Once receiving the SAK, it broadcasts the DFTrigger frame to stations $i$ and $i'$, as shown in Figure \ref{fig:DFTrigger}, and waits for the superimposed data transmission.
+\item[2b)] Once receiving the SAK, it broadcasts the CTS-S frame to stations $i$ and $i'$, as shown in Figure \ref{fig:frame_stream}, and waits for the superimposed data transmission.